 The European Society for Medical Oncology (ESMO) 2017 Congress took place on 8–12 September 2017 at Conference Center IFEMA, Madrid, Spain.

-Boehringer Ingelheim presented an expert roundtable symposium in thoracic cancers on 10 September 2017, 13:00–14:30.
-A post-meeting delayed webcast of the symposium will be featured here, including panel discussions.
+Boehringer Ingelheim presented an expert roundtable symposium in thoracic cancers which was chaired by Prof. Silvia Novello and included presentations with panel discussion from Prof. Nicolas Girard, Prof. Shirish Gadgeel and Prof. Sanjay Popat.
+A post-meeting delayed webcast of the symposium including panel discussions is featured below.

 Expert roundtable in thoracic cancers: finding our paradigms in an evolving landscape